guan-kevin/tracemop/README.md

 1. [Install Docker](https://docs.docker.com/get-started/get-docker/)

-There are two ways to use TraceMOP.
+There are two ways to use TraceMOP at this time.
 In the future, we will add documentation on how to use TraceMOP without Docker.

-1. **Use Docker image provided by TraceMOP** From any directory, run:
+1. **Use Docker image provided by TraceMOP.** From any directory, run:

    a. `docker pull softengresearch/tracemop`

    b. `docker run -it softengresearch/tracemop`

-2. **Bilding your own image from scratch** From the same directory as this README.md file, run:
+2. **Building your own image from scratch.** From the same directory as this README.md file, run:

    a. `docker build -f scripts/Dockerfile . -t tracemop`